-In addition, S-70 customers may select a digital automated flight computer system (AFCS) to simplify pilot workload.
-An electronic flight information system (EFIS) provides primary pilotage and navigation displays for the aircrew.
+The pilot workload can be reduced by the digital automated flight computer system.
+An electronic flight information system provides primary pilotage and navigation displays for the aircrew.

 The cabin provides accommodation for 11 fully equipped troops or four litters (stretcher patients) with a medical officer for medical evacuation missions.

-The S-70A is equipped with a voice and data communications suite including VHF, UHF communications, an identification friend or foe (IFF) transponder, secure voice communications, satellite communications and an intercom system.
+The S-70A is equipped with a voice and data communications suite including VHF, UHF communications, an identification friend or foe transponder, secure voice communications, satellite communications, and an intercom system.

 The S-70A is equipped with two General Electric turboshaft engines, type T700-GE-701C.
 US Army Blackhawks are being fitted with the latest version, the 701D, which is rated at 2,000shp.

-The internal fuel tanks have a capacity of 1,360l.
-Auxiliary fuel can be carried with 1,400l in two internal fuel tanks and 1,740l externally.
+The internal fuel tanks have a capacity of 1,360 litres.
+Auxiliary fuel can be carried with 1,400 litres in two internal fuel tanks and 1,740 litres externally.

 In July 2006, Saudi Arabia requested 24 UH-60L helicopters.
 In June 2007, Columbia ordered 15 UH-60L helicopters.
 In June 2007, Bahrain became the first international customer for the UH-60M, with an order for nine helicopters for the Royal Bahraini Air Force.
-In June 2007, Brazil requested the FMS of six UH-60L helicopters.
-In November 2007, the United Arab Emirates placed an order for ten S-70A helicopters.
+In June 2007, Brazil requested the foreign military sale (FMS) of six UH-60L helicopters.
+In November 2007, the United Arab Emirates (UAE) placed an order for ten S-70A helicopters.

-In September 2010, the Swedish Defence Material Administration requested the sale of 15 UH-60M helicopters through the US Government’s Foreign Military Sales programme.
-The first aircraft was delivered to the US Army in September 2011 and another seven by December 2011.
-The final two helicopters will be delivered by end of September 2012.
+In September 2010, the Swedish Defence Material Administration requested the sale of 15 UH-60M helicopters through the US government’s FMS programme.
+The first aircraft was delivered to the US Army in September 2011 and another seven by December that year.
+The final two helicopters were delivered by September 2012.

 In June 2012, the Defense Security Cooperation Agency informed Congress about a possible FMS of 12 UH-60M helicopters to Qatar.

-Sikorsky signed a Letter of Intent with Wojskowe Zaklady Lotnicze NR 1 in September 2012.
-The agreement is in response to the Polish Government’s decision to acquire 26 S-70i aircraft for the Polish Armed Forces.
-The government is expected to float a tender for this purpose towards the end of 2012, with final contract award in late 2013.
+Sikorsky signed a letter of intent with Wojskowe Zaklady Lotnicze NR 1 in September 2012.
+The agreement is in response to the Polish government’s decision to acquire 26 S-70i aircraft for the Polish Armed Forces.
+The government is expected to enact a tender for this purpose towards the end of 2012, with a final contract award in late 2013.
 Sikorsky plans to offer S-70i aircraft built in Poland under the contract.